Non-uniqueness of the homotopy class of bounded curvature paths: Bounded Curvature Paths in

-The first goal is to establish if embedded bounded curvature paths in $\Omega$ admit {\it boundary tangent points}.
+Our first goal is to establish whether embedded bounded curvature paths in $\Omega\subset\mathbb R^2$ have {\it boundary tangent points}.
 As a first step we prove the following results.
-Their proofs are strongly dependent on the bounded curvature property together with the way these paths intersect $\partial \Omega$.
+Their proofs strongly depend on the bound on curvature and the way these paths intersect $\partial \Omega$.